insign/server-for-web/README.md

 ```shell script
 ssh root@YOUR.SERVER.IP.HERE "bash -c \"\$(curl -fsSL https://git.io/Jv9a6)\" \"\" --reboot --key-only=\"$(cat ~/.ssh/id_rsa.pub)\""
 ```
+> In the above case, it is safe to use `--reboot` parameter.
 ### Web Server
 #### with nginx & php
 ```shell script